 The question is where is it most useful to draw a line on where it’s acceptable and unacceptable for someone to end a potential life they created without the government’s consent being required, and I think there’s a defensible position for anything from 28 weeks up to still-hospitalized post-birth.
 Any earlier and you run into common spontaneous abortions/miscarriages and undiagnosed congenital defects; any later and there’s no way to differentiate from malicious infanticide.

-But the most obvious, inarguable (still completely arbitrary!) dividing line is birth itself, and we use it because it does more good than harm to respect women’s autonomy all the way up to this point, even if it includes some mythical harpies who suddenly change their mind in the 40th week and spitefully wish to see their healthy fetus terminated as close to birth as possible.
+But the most obvious, inarguable (still completely arbitrary!) dividing line is birth itself, and we use it because it does more good than harm to respect women’s autonomy all the way up to this point, even if it includes some mythical sociopaths who suddenly change their mind in the 40th week and spitefully wish to see their healthy fetus terminated as close to birth as possible.

-Even supposing some number of the 1.3 percent of abortions that occur after 21 weeks actually involve such people, that has to be weighed against the women who wish to give birth to a healthy baby but would have to risk their lives without that guarantee, or fetuses that are guaranteed not to survive beyond a few hours of intense suffering and natural death, or sexual assault victims—including children—who couldn’t get access to care before that.
+Even supposing some number of the 1.3 percent of abortions that occur after 21 weeks actually involve such people, that has to be weighed against the women who wish to give birth to a healthy baby but would have to risk their lives without any such guarantee, or fetuses that are guaranteed not to survive beyond a few hours of intense suffering and natural death, or sexual assault victims—including children—who couldn’t get access to care before that.

 There is a trade-off to these things.
 Early on, the restrictions you put on a fully realized human life greatly negatively affects it and still does relatively little harm to potential lives and a societal appreciation for life.
 Later, that changes.
 Zygotes don’t register on the scale of concern while born-infants immediately start to tilt trade-offs toward them and general social attitudes.